samuveth/snapshot-log/Snapshot_Feb.md

 - Fix timezone bug with datepicker https://github.com/snapshot-labs/snapshot/pull/240
 - Learning Vue-3 and Typescript for future work on Snapshot
 - Work on docs: FAQ, Strategies, Spaces https://docs.snapshot.page/
+- Support on discord

 ## Expenses
-- $20 for ViewMastery: Learning Vue-3 and Typescript
+- $20 for VueMastery: Learning Vue-3 and Typescript